Academic Support Services

 New college students face a unique transition, and even Cornell’s talented students benefit from a little extra support.
 That’s why Cornell offers a host of student services to guide and enhance your college experience.
 Here’s some of what you’ll find available:

-Through an intentional set of first-year courses and other academic experiences, incoming students are guided into college-level, liberal arts coursework.
+Through an intentional set of first-year courses and other academic experiences, the First-year Program introduces incoming students to college-level, liberal arts coursework.

 A hallmark of the Cornell experience is the close relationship that develops between professors and students, both in academic settings and through our advising program.
 As a first-year student you are assigned an individual faculty advisor, then as a sophomore you can choose an advisor in your area of academic interest.
 Our Office of Academic Support and Advising coordinates the advising program and also provides support for improving your study skills, finding a tutor, arranging accommodations for documented disabilities, and addressing concerns about academic progress.